mnsvz/mnsvz.github.io/_posts/2017-10-05-instamojo-merchant-app.markdown

 ---

-I then started sketching out the flow and defining scope with decisions such as letting users log in, but not sign up (for the v1 MVP) since this was more of a tool for existing users rather than an acquisition channel to reach new users.
-We also removed a few things from the scope such as photos of products and any detailed /information/interaction with the sales info, so we could make sure we would be able to ship this quickly.
+I started sketching out various dashboards with different sets of information ranging from daily sales, to amount of transactions and support tickets that were open.
+We'd got overwhelming feedback in the interviews that merchants were very eager to know the sales in real time.
+Often times, these SMB owners were in meetings or on the move and this app would help them be on top of their business.

 One thing I kept in mind was, putting the emphasis on the customer rather than the purchase.
 Out in the field, merchants would talk and interact with people and close a deal, merchants remember their customers very well and track stuff mentally using their names, it’s more important to highlight that there are people behind these transactions.
 These merchants have chosen to use Intamojo because they want a direct relationship with their audience, so we should help them feel this relationship.

 ---
 ## Design & Prototyping

-We finalised the flow of the app and the main dashboard contents during brainstorming and white-boarding sessions.
-The dashboard is designed to be the go-to place for merchants to track their sales in the last day/week/months and hence that’s the primary focus on the dashboard.
-Along with the sales numbers, we also provided numbers that indicate growth/dip in business compared to the previous day/week/month.
+After many white-boarding sessions and iterations, we finalised the overall purpose of the app and the main dashboard contents.
+The dashboard is designed to be the go-to place for merchants to track their sales in the last day/week/months and hence that’s the primary focus on the screen.
+Along with the sales numbers, we also showed numbers that indicate growth/dip in business compared to the previous day/week/month.

 <figure>
 <img class="lazy" data-original="{{edchao.github.io}}/assets/img_instamojo_sales.jpg" />